junjuewang/eatInNEU/README.md

   <h3>Known Bugs</h3>
   ----------
   This is embarrassing.
-Debugging draws me crazy.
-But there still have some known bugs.
+Debugging drives me crazy.
+Unfortunately, there still has some known bugs.
   <ul>
    <li>Broswer<br/>
     Chorme is recommoned.
 IE, I'm sorry, this website dosen't work well on you.</li>
    <li>Link<br/>
-    Use https instead of http.
-Serval user met Oauth problem when using http protocol.
+    Please use https instead of http.
+Several users met Oauth problem when using http protocol.
 Might occur wrong redirection. </li>
    <li>Maps<br/>
     Need time to load.
 Need permission to allow using current location.
 If canvas doesn't load successfully, try clear browser cookies.
 Most dead map would work after clear browsing data. </li>
   </ul>
-  If you find a new one, please let me know.
+  If you find any new one, please let me know.
 Thanks!

   <h3>Contributing</h3>
   ---------------------
   <ul>
-   <li>Professor Annunziato, I want to express my sincere gratitude for all the efforts you have taken during these semester.
-From the day one, I have enjoyed every class.
+   <li>Professor Annunziato, I want to express my sincere gratitude for all the efforts you have taken during this semester.
+From the first day on, I have enjoyed every class.
 You have taught us so much useful and powerful skills.</li>
-   <li>Thanks for my TA, Sandeep, who gave me a lot of useful suggestions and always patiently solve the problems I met.</li>
+   <li>Thanks for my TA, Sandeep, who gave me a lot of useful suggestions and always patiently solved my problems.</li>
    <li>Zhenhao and Bohan, I really appreciate your help.
 Everytime I met problems I couldn't fix, you never say no when I'm asking for help.
 Your accompanying becomes my strength to overcome every barrier.
 In such a short time, I don't think my website could officially online without you.</li>
   </ul>